NixOS/nixos-homepage/src/content/blog/newsletters/2017_06-i-never-wished-a-man-dead.md

 description: |
   I\'ve never wished a man dead, but I have read some obituaries with great pleasure. - Mark Twain (maybe)
-title: "#06 - I never wished a man dead"
+title: '#06 - I never wished a man dead'
 ---

 Or in other words: no more Perl in Nix!
 Shea Levy\'s last branch for his